ashleysally00/seo-structured-data-fixes/README.md

 This update improves clarity, keeps the wording natural, and still reinforces keywords like **Ashley Rice books** and **wholesale**.

+### About Page SEO Update

+The About page originally had a short description that mentioned Ashley Rice as an author and illustrator, but it didn’t clearly distinguish her from other people with the same name.
+It also didn’t emphasize **Ashley Rice Books** as a branded keyword.

+**Original SEO Title:**
+About – Ashley Rice

+**Original SEO Description:**
+Ashley Rice is the author and illustrator of inspiring books for girls and tweens about girl power, creativity, and confidence.
+(132 chars)

+**Updated SEO Title:**
+About Ashley Rice – Author & Illustrator of Girl Power Books

+**Updated SEO Description:**
+Learn about Ashley Rice, author and illustrator of girl-power books for girls and tweens—filled with poems, quotes, doodles, and creativity.
+(157 chars)

+This update strengthens branding, improves clarity, and helps Google distinguish Ashley Rice (author/illustrator) from other people with the same name, while reinforcing the connection to **Ashley Rice Books**.

 ## SEO Structured Data Fixes (In Progress)

 ### Rich Test Results Snapshot